IgniteUI/igniteui-docfx/en/components/themes/sass/palettes.md

 Palettes in the context of Ignite UI for Angular are declared as [Sass Maps](https://sass-lang.com/documentation/values/maps) with the keys of those map being the palette colors (`primary`, `secondary`, `surface`, etc.).
 Each color is in turn a map itself and has all color variants listed as keys.
 The values assigned to those color variants are the actual colors used throughout all component themes.
 All palette maps are generated programatically by the palette function.
 The function accepts arguments for `primary`, `secondary`, `surface`, `gray`, `info`, `success`, `warn`, and `error` colors.
 The `primary` color is usually your brand color.
 It is mostly used to style static elements, such as the `igx-navbar` component.
 The `secondary` color is the one used on elements that are actionable, such as buttons, switches, sliders, etc.
 The `surface` color is the one used for background color of some components, such as cards, menus, date/time pickers, banners sheets, etc..
 The only required arguments are the ones for `primary`, `secondary` and `surface` colors.
 We default the colors for `surface`, `gray`, `info`, `success`, `warn`, and `error` to a predefined set of our choosing.

 To get started with your first color palette, create an _scss_ file that would be the base file for your global theme.
-I will call mine _"_variables.scss"_.
+I will call mine _`_variables.scss`_.

 ```scss
 // _variables.scss